spyke7/eva-01/README.md

 - It has a brief abstract base class for all eva-01 shell commands.
 It defines the common interface for every shell command.
 Each command has its own behaviour in `execute()` and the `description()` is written inside the header file only.
 - All the commands implemented inside it are described in the commands section.
 - For the `calc()` function many other functions like `isNumber()`, `isLeftAssociative()`, `precedence()`, `postfix()` - to change infix to postfix along with brackets, `solvePostfix()` are implemented.
+- `sys()` -
+  - For windows (took help from [](learn.microsoft.com), all the link are provided for the documentation of specific functions) -
+    1. For the harware information  - [getting harware information](https://learn.microsoft.com/en-us/windows/win32/sysinfo/getting-hardware-information)
+    2. For the system information - [getting system information](https://learn.microsoft.com/en-us/windows/win32/sysinfo/getting-system-information)
+    3. For getting the processes - [taking snapshot and view process](https://learn.microsoft.com/en-us/windows/win32/toolhelp/taking-a-snapshot-and-viewing-processes)

 ### Commands: